 Great for Beginners

 All of the holes are pre-drilled, making assembly easier.
-The body is made of Mahogany and the Top is Spalted Maple.
+The body is made of Mahogany and the Top is Spalted.
+Maple

 Hands-On Assembly Required

 The good (or possibly bad, depending on your goals) thing about this kit is that it requires a bit more hands-on effort to make it work to your liking.
-This is great if you're trying to learn everything you can about building a guitar and are willing to work through a trial-and-error experience.
+This is great if you're trying to learn everything you c about building a guitar and are willing to work through a trial-and-error experience. an